atk4/dsql/docs/queries.rst

     Use this instead of `new Query()` if you want to automatically bind query to the same connection as the parent.

+.. php:method:: expr($template, $args)

+    Method very similar to :php:method:`Connection::expr` but will return a corresponding Expression class for this query.

 .. php:method:: option($option, $mode)

     Use this to set additional options for particular query mode.